Hopding/bipartite-graph-checker/README.md

-# UMSL CS5130 Project 3
+# Bipartite Graph Checker

-This program fulfills the requirements for CS5130 Project 3.
-It takes the adjacency matrix for an undirected graph as input.
+This program takes the adjacency matrix for an undirected graph as input.
 It outputs, for each connected component in the graph, the two bipartite vertex sets, or the first three-cycle it encounters.

 ## Program Outline